moonshot11/ShadesOfFriends/README.md

 Note that blank lines are allowed at any point, that a gender mode can be selected at any time, and that modes can be repeated.
 Since `#any` is the default mode, the first four names in the sample file will each be assigned to a random citizen with no regard for gender.

 Happy Sleuthing!

+# How to build (for developers)

+Clone the repo, then create a folder called `extlib`.
+Copy `Assembly-CSharp.dll` and `libbrotli.dll` into that folder.
+There is already a post-build event in the project file which will copy these dlls into the release folder.